cvisionai/tator-py/tator/openapi/docs/TatorApi.md

-Retrieve state type.
-A state type is the metadata definition object for a state.
-It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Get media type.
+A media type is the metadata definition object for media.
+It includes file format, name, description, and may have any number of user defined attribute types associated with it.

 ### Example